 – helping to manage conservation efforts for threatened animals and environments.

 But all of these possible advancements come with risks, the biggest being that the consequences are unknown.
 Chapters end with “Stop, Go, Yield” sections encouraging readers to consider the pros and cons of using CRISPR.
 “Cutting Questions” give readers the opportunity to further reflect on the ethics of the science.

 CRISPR is a game changer.
 This important book, with detailed scientific illustrations, brings much needed clarity to a topic that will affect readers for generations to come.

-Also, check out this Lesson Plan for CRISPR: A Powerful Way to Change DNA.
-Prepared by an education professional through Annick Press, it’s a great resource for the classroom or home learning.
+This lesson Plan for CRISPR: A Powerful Way to Change DNA, prepared by an education professional through Annick Press, is a great resource for the classroom or home learning.

 Awards & Acknowledgments